esphome/devices.esphome.io/src/docs/devices/Minco-Heat-MK80W/index.md

 ## Configuration

-Below is the verified standalone configuration for this device.
-All advanced templates and calibration logic are automatically included via the base package.
+Below is the verified standalone configuration split into hardware components and advanced helper entities.

 ```yaml file=config.yaml
 ```